Penzance: Sport

 Former England and Surrey cricketer Jack Richards (born Clifton James Richards) was born in Penzance.
 He played eight test matches and was the wicket keeper during England's 1986 Ashes win in Australia.
 He learnt his cricket with the Humphry Davy Grammar School and Penzance Cricket Club.
 The cricket club was founded in 1829 and are Cornwall's most successful club having been champions on 23 occasions and have had more players play for Cornwall than any other club.
 The club currently plays in the top tier of the Cornwall Cricket League.

 Penzance Wheelers, Britain's most south-westerly cycling club was founded in the 1930s.
 Their most famous member is Tom Southam who represented Great Britain in five World Championships.
 Penzance Wheelers predecessors was the Penzance Bicycle Club who were in existence in 1880 and, for example, on 30 April had a run to St Just, returning via Trewellard and Pendeen.
 Mount's Bay Harriers, a triathlon and running club founded in 2005 are based at Mount's Bay School, Heamoor.
 Athletes from the club participate at most road races and triathlons in Cornwall as well as many further afield.
 Other sporting clubs and organisations include Penzance Hockey Club, with male and female teams, based at the Penzance Astro Park, Penzance Tennis Club at Penlee Park and lawn bowling at Penzance Bowling Club and Penlee (Newlyn) Bowling Club.

 The Mini Transat 6.50 (now the Transit 6.50) transatlantic yacht race started from Penzance (hosted by Penzance Sailing Club) from its conception in 1977 to the fourth edition of the race in 1983.

+Cornish wrestling

+Penzance has been a major centre for Cornish wrestling for centuries.
+Places where tournaments were held include: